 The entrepreneurs approached Zeifmans to assist with the venture.
 They were quickly informed on the issues surrounding the potential purchase of the property.
 Aside from the costs of acquiring the property, renovating it and arranging the financing, they also discovered that they had some financial and tax compliance hurdles to overcome – dealing with HST on the purchase, deciding the optimal structure to hold the investment property for income tax purposes and navigating the overwhelming minefield of withholding tax issues connected with the partial ownership of the investment property by a non-Canadian.

 Proposition.
-We proposed a financial and tax structure that would allow the entrepreneurs to eliminate their withholding tax obligations on rents earned within the project.
+We proposed a cross border tax saving financial structure that would allow the entrepreneurs to eliminate their withholding tax obligations on rents earned within the project.

 Dual Citizen Strategy.
 We determined a mechanism for the US citizen to avoid potential double taxation on the income earned from the project by taking advantage of the Canada-US tax treaty.
 Additionally, we developed a strategy for the Canadian resident to minimize the Canadian taxes on his share of the income as well.